onflow/docs/docs/tools/flow-cli/accounts/account-fund.md

 :::info

 The [Flow Testnet Faucet](https://testnet-faucet.onflow.org/) allows users to create accounts and receive 1,000 Testnet FLOW tokens for testing and development purposes.
-You can also fund an existing Testnet accounts without needing to create one through the site.
+You can also fund an existing Testnet accounts without needing to create one through the site, or through the CLI.

 :::